ConocoPhillips (NYSE:COP) Shares Sold by Modera Wealth Management LLC

-Modera Wealth Management LLC cut its stake in shares of ConocoPhillips (NYSE:COP – Get Rating) by 6.4% during the 2nd quarter, according to its most recent filing with the SEC.
-The institutional investor owned 6,509 shares of the energy producer’s stock after selling 445 shares during the period.
+Modera Wealth Management LLC decreased its position in ConocoPhillips (NYSE:COP – Get Rating) by 6.4% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 6,509 shares of the energy producer’s stock after selling 445 shares during the quarter.
 Modera Wealth Management LLC’s holdings in ConocoPhillips were worth $585,000 at the end of the most recent reporting period.

-Several other hedge funds and other institutional investors have also recently bought and sold shares of the stock.
-Crossvault Capital Management LLC grew its holdings in ConocoPhillips by 1.7% in the 1st quarter.
-Crossvault Capital Management LLC now owns 6,120 shares of the energy producer’s stock valued at $612,000 after buying an additional 100 shares during the last quarter.
-Ballew Advisors Inc lifted its position in shares of ConocoPhillips by 1.5% in the 1st quarter.
-Ballew Advisors Inc now owns 7,005 shares of the energy producer’s stock worth $702,000 after acquiring an additional 103 shares during the period.
-Parkside Financial Bank & Trust lifted its position in shares of ConocoPhillips by 2.1% in the 1st quarter.
-Parkside Financial Bank & Trust now owns 5,163 shares of the energy producer’s stock worth $516,000 after acquiring an additional 105 shares during the period.
-Greenwich Wealth Management LLC lifted its position in shares of ConocoPhillips by 2.9% in the 1st quarter.
-Greenwich Wealth Management LLC now owns 3,851 shares of the energy producer’s stock worth $385,000 after acquiring an additional 107 shares during the period.
-Finally, Capital Investment Advisory Services LLC lifted its position in shares of ConocoPhillips by 3.6% in the 2nd quarter.
-Capital Investment Advisory Services LLC now owns 3,261 shares of the energy producer’s stock worth $293,000 after acquiring an additional 114 shares during the period.
-79.66% of the stock is owned by institutional investors and hedge funds.
+Several other institutional investors have also modified their holdings of the company.
+James Investment Research Inc. purchased a new stake in shares of ConocoPhillips during the first quarter valued at $29,000.
+Fairfield Bush & CO. purchased a new stake in shares of ConocoPhillips during the first quarter valued at $31,000.
+Heritage Financial Services LLC purchased a new stake in shares of ConocoPhillips during the second quarter valued at $36,000.
+Apeiron RIA LLC purchased a new stake in shares of ConocoPhillips during the second quarter valued at $36,000.
+Finally, Versant Capital Management Inc lifted its holdings in shares of ConocoPhillips by 93.1% during the first quarter.
+Versant Capital Management Inc now owns 365 shares of the energy producer’s stock valued at $37,000 after purchasing an additional 176 shares during the last quarter.
+Institutional investors and hedge funds own 79.66% of the company’s stock.

 ConocoPhillips Stock Performance

-The business also recently declared a None dividend, which was paid on Thursday, September 1st.
-Stockholders of record on Tuesday, August 16th were paid a $1.40 dividend.
+The firm also recently announced a None dividend, which was paid on Thursday, September 1st.
+Shareholders of record on Tuesday, August 16th were issued a $1.40 dividend.
 The ex-dividend date was Thursday, September 29th.
-ConocoPhillips’s dividend payout ratio (DPR) is presently 15.19%.
+ConocoPhillips’s dividend payout ratio (DPR) is currently 15.19%.

-In other news, EVP Nicholas G. Olds sold 10,950 shares of the company’s stock in a transaction dated Wednesday, September 14th.
-The stock was sold at an average price of $116.52, for a total value of $1,275,894.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-0.40% of the stock is currently owned by company insiders.
+In related news, EVP Nicholas G. Olds sold 10,950 shares of the firm’s stock in a transaction that occurred on Wednesday, September 14th.
+The stock was sold at an average price of $116.52, for a total transaction of $1,275,894.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Corporate insiders own 0.40% of the company’s stock.

 ConocoPhillips explores for, produces, transports, and markets crude oil, bitumen, natural gas, liquefied natural gas (LNG), and natural gas liquids worldwide.
 It primarily engages in the conventional and tight oil reservoirs, shale gas, heavy oil, LNG, oil sands, and other production operations.
 The company's portfolio includes unconventional plays in North America; conventional assets in North America, Europe, Asia, and Australia; various LNG developments; oil sands assets in Canada; and an inventory of conventional and unconventional exploration prospects.